GenericMappingTools/pygmt/CONTRIBUTING.md

 existing functionality.
 Tests also help us be confident that we won't break your code in the future.

+When writing tests, don't test everything that the GMT function already tests, such as the every unique combination arguments.
+An exception to this would be the most popular modules, such as `plot` and `basemap`.
+The highest priority for tests should be the Python-specific code, such as numpy, pandas, and xarray objects and the virtualfile mechanism.

 If you're **new to testing**, see existing test files for examples of things to do.
 **Don't let the tests keep you from submitting your contribution!**
 If you're not sure how to do this or are having trouble, submit your pull request